Vanderburgh Homeless Connect

 March 12, 2009 – The first Vanderburgh Homeless Connect was held at the Veteran Memorial Coliseum.
 And yes, over four hundred people came.
 It was a blistering cold day and hundreds of guests were lined up waiting to access services hours before the doors opened.
 The commission and Community deemed the event a success and it was decided to make it an annual event.

-The second Vanderburgh Homeless Connect was moved to the Centre and continues to be hosted by the County Commissioner each March since.
+The second Vanderburgh Homeless Connect was moved to the Centre, now the Old National Events Plaza, and continues to be hosted by the County Commissioner and City of Evansville each March.

 The event depends on the generosity of volunteers, services providers and numerous community suppliers, donors and media outlets.